armoredsoftware/armoredsoftware.github.io/documentation.md

 ### Repos

 * `armoredsoftware.github.io` - Website repo that contains the project
   website.
+This is our public face complete with blog and software releases.
+Take the time to understand the site and how gh-pages works before you modify it.
 * `admin` - Administrative cruft.
 This is the only repo that is not publicly available.
-Students need not have access to this repo.
+Anything we do not want the world to see goes here.
+Everyone on the project should have access.
 * `doc` - System documentation.
 Design documents, presentations, capability descriptions, and formal documentation.
 Current documentation should always be on the `main` branch.